Johnson & Johnson (JNJ) Stock: A Value Analysis - News Heater

 JNJ) stock’s latest price update

-The stock price of Johnson & Johnson (NYSE: JNJ) has surged by 0.45 when compared to previous closing price of 173.69, but the company has seen a 2.52% gain in its stock price over the last five trading sessions.
-Barrons Online reported on 07/24/23 that Johnson & Johnson’s Kenvue Stock Swap Is a Good Deal for Investors
+Johnson & Johnson (NYSE: JNJ)’s stock price has decreased by -0.94 compared to its previous closing price of 170.64.
+However, the company has seen a -3.12% decrease in its stock price over the last five trading sessions.
+Barrons Online reported on 08/03/23 that J&J’s $40 Billion Kenvue Stock Swap: What You Need to Know

 JNJ’s Market Performance

-Johnson & Johnson (JNJ) has experienced a 2.52% rise in stock performance for the past week, with a 7.07% rise in the past month, and a 7.04% rise in the past quarter.
-The volatility ratio for the week is 1.47%, and the volatility levels for the past 30 days are at 1.40% for JNJ.
-The simple moving average for the past 20 days is 6.49% for JNJ’s stock, with a 5.66% simple moving average for the past 200 days.
+JNJ’s stock has fallen by -3.12% in the past week, with a monthly rise of 4.60% and a quarterly rise of 4.26%.
+The volatility ratio for the week is 1.83% while the volatility levels for the last 30 days are 1.62% for Johnson & Johnson The simple moving average for the past 20 days is 2.11% for JNJ’s stock, with a 2.25% simple moving average for the past 200 days.

 Analysts’ Opinion of JNJ

-During the last 5 trading sessions, JNJ rose by +2.52%, which changed the moving average for the period of 200-days by +8.77% in comparison to the 20-day moving average, which settled at $164.36.
-In addition, Johnson & Johnson saw -1.23% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, JNJ fell by -3.12%, which changed the moving average for the period of 200-days by +1.47% in comparison to the 20-day moving average, which settled at $166.04.
+In addition, Johnson & Johnson saw -4.31% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading